diskoverdata/diskover-docs/source_files/search_syntax.md

 - **extension:mov AND size:>32212254720** would find all files with .mov extension and larger than 30 GB

->🔆&nbsp;When unsure how to translate size from MB, GB, etc. to bytes, you can use any free *byte converter* available online.
+>🔆 &nbsp;When unsure how to translate size from MB, GB, etc. to bytes, you can use any free *byte converter* available online.

 <p id="search_time"></p>